theseus-os/Theseus/book/src/window_tutorial.md

 An application invokes `WindowGeneric.get_event()` to get the events sent to it.
 For example, an active window will receive all the key input events.
 An application can invoke `WindowGeneric.get_event()` in a loop to handle these inputs from the keyboard.

 ## Example
+This example shows how to create a window, add a text displayable to it and print "Hello World" in the window with the text displayable.

 ```rust
 use text_display::TextDisplay;